 This might work well (and be the only option) for an ecommerce company with just a small handful of products.

-However, if you’re a retailer with thousands of items — many of which aren’t moving as fast as you’d like — how do you identify the ones that might work best in a flash sale?
+However, if you’re a retailer with thousands of items—many of which aren’t moving as fast as you’d like—how do you identify the ones that might work best in a flash deal?

 - Use Google’s Keyword Planner to identify search volumes

-- Identify poor or negative product reviews left by customers of your competitors and poach them with an intelligent flash sale ad
+- Identify poor or negative product reviews left by customers of your competitors and poach them with an clever flash sale ad

 - Leverage keyword spy tools like SEMRush and SpyFu to identify which items your competitors are focusing on and undercut them